danielbankhead/jetta/docs/cookie-lib.md

       jetta.cookieLib.validPathValueRegex.test(';') === false
       jetta.cookieLib.validPathValueRegex.test('π') === false
       ```
+  - jetta.cookieLib.trailingSemicolonRegex REGEXP
-  - `trailingSemicolonRegex` REGEXP - a regular expression for trailing semicolons
+    - A regular expression for trailing semicolons

   For 100% cross-platform compatibility there is no built-in encoder/decoder for cookie names & values (most US-ASCII characters are accepted).
 You can easily use `decodeURIComponent` and `encodeURIComponent` where necessary and can test via `jetta.cookieLib.validCookieNameRegex`, `jetta.cookieLib.validCookieValueRegex`, and `jetta.cookieLib.validPathValueRegex` (the `jetta.cookieLib.parse*` and `jetta.cookieLib.stringify*` functions use these internally).